-At least one of the disabling impairments must satisfy the one-year duration requirement to qualify for Social Security disability.
+At least one of a claimant’s disabling impairments must satisfy the one-year duration requirement to qualify for Social Security disability.
 Thus, if a claimant has two severe impairments that last less than one year each, but in combination last more than one year total, such individual may not be eligible for benefits.

 An example should clarify this a bit more.
 Let’s say that Mr. Smith suffers a fractured spine in an automobile accident on January 1, 2010.
 He undergoes immediate surgery and applies for disability.
 He is denied and files for reconsideration, but is denied reconsideration and files for a hearing before an Administrative Law Judge.